jeff4/bionotes.github.io/_comp/comp-notes.md

 ## 8/12 Starship prompt notes
 * Successfully installed Nerd Font and Starship.
 Basic check show that both are working.
 * However, not seeing how to modify the color schemes for input versus output yet.
+* Next steps.
+Try seeing results with zsh.
+And try on ARM.